decentralised-dataexchange/automated-data-agreements/docs/data-agreement-specification.md

 ## Abstract

-This document specifies Data Agreement.
-A Data Agreement exists between organisations and individuals in the use of personal data.
-This agreement can have any legal basis that is outlined according to any data protection regulation, such as the GDPR.
+A Data Agreement records the conditions for an organization to process personal data in accordance with privacy regulation (e.g. GDPR) captured in a signed receipt given to the individual.
+To automate creation of the record and increase the trust assurance a Data Protection Impact Assessment may be used to populate the record.

 ## Status of This Document